-ITEM 1 BUSINESS
+ITEM 1.
+BUSINESS

 We were incorporated in Nevada on January 23, 2004.
 In May 2011, Paul Tidwell became Chairman and President and introduced our business plan of researching the location of and salvaging sunken ships.
 The Company is currently actively considering and negotiating several projects that have been extensively researched by its President.
-Several trips, including to Indonesia, Malaysia and the Philippines, have been taken or have been scheduled.
+Several trips, including to Indonesia, Malaysia and ships that were sunk during World War II, have been taken or have been scheduled.